yf-yang/typescript-python-monorepo-template/README.md

 > If updating OhMyZsh hangs (because of the network), you can press `Ctrl+C` to cancel the installation and manually run `omz update` in the container at any time.
 6. Now you can start developing in a containerized environment.

+## Install extensions
+Ideally, extensions should be installed when building devcontainer, but [cursor fails to do so](https://forum.cursor.com/t/extensions-in-devcontainer-not-installing-properly/20436/15).
+So we need to install them manually.

+Check the extension list in [whatever.code-workspace](./whatever.code-workspace).

 ## Install dependencies
 ```
 npm i -g concurrently